6.x Upgrade Guide

 and returns the hash of the resulting stringhashString(string: string): string

-: Hashes a string into hex formatlookupFromFormContext<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>(regOrFc: Registry<T, S, F> | Registry<T, S, F>['formContext'], toLookup: string, fallback?: unknown)
+: Helper to check whether a JSON schema object is the root schemalookupFromFormContext<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>(regOrFc: Registry<T, S, F> | Registry<T, S, F>['formContext'], toLookup: string, fallback?: unknown)

 : Given a React JSON Schema Form registry or formContext object, return the value associated withtoLookup